position-pal/Documentation/content/docs/4-detailed-design/2-location-service.md

 The active controller of the system is based on top of Akka actors which allows for a scalable and fault-tolerant system without arranging a complex infrastructure for it.
 -->

-As an event driven architecture, the atate of each group's member can be described by the folloeing state diagram, drawing the possible state transitions that can be fired by one of the above `DrivingEvent`.
+As an event driven architecture, the state of each group's member can be described by the following state diagram, drawing the possible state transitions that can be fired by one of the above `DrivingEvent`.

 ```plantuml
 @startuml userstate-behavior